Lee Min Ho To Enlist In Military Service On May 12, Wedding With Suzy Bae On Hold?

 However, such wedding claims have never been confirmed to be true.
 In fact, it was reported previously that Lee Min Ho and his team took legal actions against those who spread false rumors and malicious comments including the one related to his relationship with Suzy Bae.

-Despite the lack of confirmation, fans rooting for Lee Min Ho and Suzy Bae continue to hope that they will still end up being married especially since the actor has been very vocal in expressing his desire to marry Suzy Bae so that he can protect her.
+Despite the lack of confirmation, fans rooting for Lee Min Ho and Suzy Bae continue to hope that they will still end up being husband and wife especially since the actor has been very vocal in expressing his desire to marry Suzy Bae so that he can protect her.

 [Featured Image by Vincent Yu/AP Images]